 Julius Erving served as both a color commentator and in-studio analyst for NBC for most of the 1990s, working with the famed ‘NBA on NBC’ crew until he accepted a role in the Orlando Magic front office in 1997.
-Erving was quite good at it, he wasn’t showy in his analysis but he certainly wasn’t banal either, and he got along quite well with the wonderfully cantankerous Peter Vecsey, a then-New York Post scribe whose relationship with Erving dated back decades.
+Erving was quite good at it, he wasn’t showy in his analysis but he certainly wasn’t banal either, and he got on quite well with the wonderfully cantankerous Peter Vecsey, a then-New York Post scribe whose relationship with Erving dated back decades.

 Erving hasn’t returned to a television studio since, save for some promotional trips (like this one, with Stephen Colbert) centered on the release of his new memoir, "Dr J.: An Autobiography.”
 And while he isn’t exactly burning television network bridges with one recently released excerpt, you can probably understand why Mr. Erving doesn’t exactly seem keen on re-joining the broadcast booth any time soon.